Hagnap/weather-app/README.md

 ## Link

 Sadly for this project the webpage runs into errors when hosted on GitHub pages (you can see the errors [here](https://jhagg26.github.io/weather-app/) if you use the devtools To view this webpage the project has to be run locally.
 So you download it and view the `index.html` file via your browser.
 Sorry about that, to compensate I will have images of the webpage below!

-This is because with the free tier of the WeatherAPI you can NOT make HTTPS request to the WeatherAPI on a live website, it forces free tier users to use HTTP.
+There are errors because with the free tier of the WeatherAPI you can NOT make HTTPS request to the WeatherAPI on a live website, it forces free tier users to use HTTP.
 It works locally but when hosted on GitHub Pages it runs to errors due to this issue.
 Now I considered paying the subscription but the cheapest option that allowed HTTPS request was $470 a month...
 I cannot afford that and if I could I wouldn't want to spend that money for a silly little project.

 * Here is an example of Charlotte